danielbwatson/goal.ly/README.md

-# goal.ly

-## About
+# About

-A goal tracking website written in Grails.
+[goal.ly](http://goal.ly) A goal tracking website written in Grails.

 This was created as my Computer Science Senior Project.

-## Copyright and license
+# Copyright and license

 Copyright 2012 Daniel Watson.